 He is a member of CPASE (Contemporary Paganism and Alternative Spiritualities in Europe) academic research group and BASR (British Association for the Study of Religions).
-He is a recognised teacher at the University of Bristol, UK, and has given lectures at other universities.
-He studied Archaeology at Bristol University and Drama at Warwick University, UK.
+He is a part-time lecturer at the University of Winchester, formerly recognised teacher at the University of Bristol, UK, and has given lectures at other universities.
+He studied Archaeology at the University of Bristol and Drama at the University of Warwick, UK.

 He is supporting this research by wider reading of scientific research on the human universals, the mind and cognitive biases, the effects and origins of ritual practice, and philosophy.
 He is also drawing on his ritual experience as a former Gardnerian Wiccan High Priest, a lapsed member of OBOD (the Order of Bards, Ovates and Druids), an occasional attendee at a Unitarian meeting, and a member of the occasionally performing Ragged Heroes Mummers.
 Currently he adopts no label, nor title, nor does he identify with any group or tradition.
 His ritual practice now consists merely of mindfulness meditation.
 He takes inspiration from science, nature and the Tao Teh Ching (as translated by Herrymon Maurer).

 He is currently working for Historic England (formerly part of English Heritage) on GIS, heritage data systems (such as the National Heritage List for England and Pastscape) and giving training.
-He has carried out historical and archaeological research for The National Trust and Natural England, at many sites including Tyntesfield, Hardy’s Cottage, and Dunster Castle.
-The results of which were produced as reports, web pages, databases and as CD-ROMs.
-(This work continues on a voluntary basis.)
+He has carried out historical and archaeological research for The National Trust for over 20 years, at many sites including Tyntesfield, Hardy’s Cottage, and Dunster Castle.
+The results of which were produced as guidebooks, reports, web pages, databases and as CD-ROMs.
 He also designed a database system that stores all the historical data and documents about an historic house and grounds.

 He was a founding director of the community archaeology Slaughterbridge Training Excavation Project (STEP) and the Tintagel Environs Survey Project (TESP), with Dr Niall Finneran of Winchester University, UK.

 He gives talks and leads guided walks for groups and societies.
-As part of Time and Tide Taletellers he leads a regular ghost walk and themed storytelling walks around the historic sites of Bristol.
+As part of Time and Tide Taletellers he leads themed storytelling walks and events around the Bristol area for The National Trust, Arnos Vale, and others.
 Also for many years he has been writing and performing guided walks at historic sites across the west country, and along the Thames Path and Ridgeway, as part of Longshanks and Talesman (managed by Catspaw).
 They also wrote and recorded a radio series.